 "Let's go," Draco interjected, striding off towards the Great Hall.
 Goyle trailed behind him automatically.

 It wasn't just that Draco was formidable—although yes, he had an aura of authority and distinction about him—but he was also scarily intelligent about how he used it.
 He knew everything, had everything he needed to be—and even though people were often afraid of him, no one dared to openly dislike him.
-He was king of the castle, and he wasn't reluctant to use it.
+He was king of the castle and he wasn't reluctant to remind anyone of his status.
 By the time that he'd arrived in the Great Hall and settled down into his seat at the Slytherin table, Blaise Zabini was indeed already there.
 The boy waved hello.

-"Draco," Blaise greeted.
-"Thanks again for lending me your art.
-I was wondering if I could keep it for a few more hours?
+Blaise gestured at his satchel sitting next to him.
+"Right here.
+But I was wondering if I could keep it for a few more hours?
 I haven't got around to duplicating it yet and I wanted to have a copy for my collection."

-"Sure," Draco said, gesturing at the painting in the other boy's hands as if he hadn't just stormed through half the castle to find it.
+"Of course," Draco said, waving it off as if he hadn't just stormed through half the castle to find it.
 "Just put it back at today's meeting, we're sketching today.
 By the way, make sure that it gets excellent display...
 My mum says I've got a real chance at getting my work into several galleries.
 So, you could have potentially famous work in your collection at that rate."

 Blaise raised his brows.
 "You don't say?"